-- 15. Every relvar shall have at least one candidate key.
+- 8 The Third Manifesto - 15.
+Every relvar shall have at least one candidate key.
 At least one such key shall be defined, explicitly or implicitly, at the time the relvar in question is defined, and it shall not be possible to destroy all of the candidate keys of a given relvar other than by destroying the relvar itself. - 16.
 A database shall be a named container for relvars; the content of a given database at any given time shall be a set of database relvars.
-The necessary operators for defining and destroying databases shall not be part of D (in other words, defining and destroying databases shall be done "outside the D environment"). - 17.
+The necessary operators for defining and destroying databases shall have no effect, when invoked, on any current transactions (see RM Prescription 17 and OO Prescriptions 4 and 5), nor on the D environment in which any such transaction is operating. - 17.
 Each transaction shall interact with exactly one database.
 However, distinct transactions shall be allowed to interact with distinct databases, and distinct databases shall not necessarily be disjoint.
 Also, D shall provide facilities for a transaction to define new relvars, or destroy existing ones, within its associated database (see RM Prescription 13).
-Every execution of every statement (other than a "begin transaction"

-statement-see OO Prescription 4) shall be performed within the context of some transaction.
-Every statement execution shall be semantically atomic (i.e., it shall be as if either the statement executes in its entirety or it fails to execute at all), unless either of the following is the case:
+Every execution of every statement (other than a "begin transaction" statement-see OO Prescription 4) shall be performed within the context of some transaction.
+Every statement execution shall be semantically atomic (i.e., it shall be as if either the statement executes in its entirety or it fails to execute at all), except possibly if either of the following is the case: - a.

-- a.
 The statement in question is not syntactically atomic (i.e., it contains another statement nested inside itself). - b.
 The statement in question represents the invocation of a user defined update operator. - 18.
 D shall support the usual operators of the relational algebra (or some logical equivalent thereof).
 All such operators shall be expressible without excessive circumlocution.
 D shall support type inference for relation types, whereby the type of the result of evaluating an arbitrary relational expression shall be well defined and known to both the system and the user.
 Note: It follows from this prescription that D shall also support type inference for tuple types, whereby the type of the result of evaluating an arbitrary tuple expression shall be well defined and known to both the system and the user. - 19.
 Variable references and constant references shall be valid expressions.
 The expression V, where V is a variable reference, shall be regarded as an invocation of a read-only operator that returns the current value of variable V. The expression C, where C is a constant reference, shall be regarded as an invocation of a read-only operator that returns the value of constant C. - 20.
 D shall provide facilities for users to define and destroy their own tuple operators (user defined tuple operators) and relational operators (user defined relational operators), and paragraphs a.-c. from RM Prescription 3 shall apply, mutatis mutandis.
 Recursion shall be permitted in operator definitions. - 21.
 D shall support the assignment operator ":=" for every type T. The assignment shall be referred to as a scalar, tuple, or relation (or relational) assignment according as T is a scalar, tuple, or relation type.
 Let V and v be a variable and a value, respectively, of the same type.
 After assignment of v to V (the "target variable"), the equality comparison V = v shall evaluate to TRUE (see RM Prescription 8).
-Furthermore, all variables other than V shall remain unchanged, apart possibly from variables V' in terms of which V is defined or variables defined, directly or indirectly, in terms of such variables V'.